How to Choose and Use Concealer

 Before we get into the specifics of choosing and applying concealer, it's important to clarify some common myths about how concealer works.

-Concealer is meant to be used on small discolored areas (underneath the eyes, around the nose, on blemishes).
+Concealer is meant to be used on small discolored areas (underneath the eyes, around the nose, on blemishes such as red marks from acne).
 It's not an alternative to all-over foundation; instead, it works best with foundation.

 Depending on how much coverage you need, concealer can be applied over or under your foundation.
 For less coverage, apply concealer before foundation; for more coverage, apply concealer on top of foundation.

-Tip: Generally, concealers should not be applied over powder foundation, as doing so tends to cause streaking and makes the powder layer roll and pill.
+Tip: Generally, concealers should not be applied over powder foundation, as doing so tends to cause streaking and makes the powder layer roll and get cakey.
 If you prefer powder foundation, apply concealer first.

 Using a concealer that is one or two shades lighter is enough to neutralize dark areas without attracting unwanted attention to the area by making it look too light.

 Many women think they can achieve a more natural look by skipping the foundation altogether, choosing instead to use just a concealer for coverage and only where needed.
-In reality, this doesn't work for most people because it ends up looking like you have little patches of concealer dotted over your face.
-However, this technique can work if you already have a nearly perfect complexion, and you're just using concealer to highlight or enhance an already-even skin tone.
-But, even then, the concealer must mesh with your skin color perfectly, and you have to apply it sparingly—think several thin layers, not one thick, dotted layer.
+This technique can work if you already have a nearly perfect complexion, and you're just using concealer to highlight or enhance an already-even skin tone.
+But, even then, the concealer must mesh with your skin color perfectly, and you have to apply it sparingly—think several thin layers, not one thick, dotted layer that's blended out.

 The desire to have a natural look is understandable, but it's simply not possible for a concealer to cover flaws, such as acne, brown spots, or port wine stains, adequately without looking like you have makeup on.
 You can still get a close-to-natural look, but even the best concealers have limitations.